nwebb123/might-guy-tribute-page/README.md

-# Inspirational Quote Generator
+# Might Guy Tribute Page
-FreeCodeCamp (FCC) Tribute Page Challenge.
+FreeCodeCamp (FCC) Tribute Page/Random Quote Challenge.
 Dedicated to Konoha's Noble Green Beast.
 Thanks to FCC and Gwen Faraday for the free Vue content.

  ### Purpose:
  Simple application that generages random inspirational quotes from the character Might Guy from Naruto.
 FCC's Front End Development Libraries certificate requires the developer to build a tribute page as well as a random quote generator, so I thought I would combine the two while also learning the basics of Vue.js, a popular front end framework.